 The use of materials is based on the young child’s unique aptitude for learning, which Dr. Montessori identified as the “absorbent mind.”
 In her writings she frequently compared the young mind to a sponge.
 It literally absorbs information from the environment.

-The process is particularly evident in the way in which a two-year old learns his native language, without formal instruction and without the conscious, tedious effort which an adult must make to master a foreign tongue.
-Acquiring information in this way is a natural and delightful activity for the young child who employs all his senses to investigate his interesting surroundings.
+The process is particularly evident in the way in which a two-year old learns his or her native language, without formal instruction and without the conscious, tedious effort which an adult must make to master a foreign tongue.
+Acquiring information in this way is a natural and delightful activity for the young child who employs all his or her senses to investigate his or her interesting surroundings.

-Over sixty years of experience have proved her theory that a young child can learn to read, write and calculate in the same natural way that he learns to walk and talk.
-In a Montessori classroom the equipment invites him to do this at his own periods of interest and readiness.
+Over sixty years of experience have proved her theory that a young child can learn to read, write and calculate in the same natural way that he or she learns to walk and talk.
+In a Montessori classroom the equipment invites the child to do this at his or her own periods of interest and readiness.